Introduction: How to Build a 1.1 Million Volt Tesla Coil! : 19 Steps (with Many Pictures)

 The NST is essentially two coils of wire that uses inductance to step up the voltage while lowering the current.

-The NST shown in the picture above has an output voltage of 12 kV
+The NST shown in Fig. 6 above has an output voltage of 12 kV

 A good NST should be very heavy and only contain a primary and secondary windings and an iron core.
 The output frequency should be the same as the input frequency (50 or 60 Hz).